Aditya-Giri-4356/Photography_portfoilo/README.md

-Wanted to create a website for my photographical skills ngl haha so created this.
+Wanted to create a website for my photography to be displayed ngl haha so I created this.
 Had to learn some programming
 if any errors are found just lemme know. thanks